-28/29\ credit hours
+28.5/29.5\ credit hours

 Polysomnographic Technology is a health care field that utilizes diagnostic tests known as sleep studies (polysomnography) to diagnose and treat sleep disorders.
 Sleep studies are used to gather extensive data concerning an individual's physiologic activity while sleeping.
 Sleep Technologists are the health care practitioners who perform and help interpret these studies.
 They provide data and make recommendations to physicians specifically trained in Sleep Medicine so that patients can receive appropriate therapy to treat discovered sleep disorders.
 The program is designed to train polysomnographic technologists to work as part of a healthcare team under the general supervision of a licensed physician to assist in the education, evaluation, treatment and follow up of sleep disorders in patients of all ages.
-Upon successful completion of the program, graduates will be eligible to sit for a national examination offered by the Board of Registered Polysomnographic Technologists (BRPT) to become credentialed as a Registered Polysomnographic Technologist.
+Upon successful completion of the program, graduates will be eligible to sit for a national examination offered by the Board of Registered Polysomnographic Technologists.